 Cassidy previously completed the Chebunyo Rainwater Catchment System Project – Kenya and the Chebunyo Sanitation Project – Kenya.

-This project will have widespread impact, allowing the entire school population to practice proper hygiene, thereby reducing illness.
+This project will have a widespread impact, allowing the entire school population to practice proper hygiene, thereby reducing illness.

 Dollar Amount of Project